Childcare Team Associate

 Defining Characteristics:

-• The Childcare Team Lead should be professionally able to care for children aged six weeks to three years old in order to maintain safety and supervision.
+• The Childcare Team Lead should have a strong background in childcare and a commitment to fostering a safe and nurturing environment for children aged six weeks to three years old.

-• The Childcare Team Lead should have a personality that is professional, safety oriented, self-starting, welcoming, caring, and works well with others.
+• The Childcare Team Lead should have a personality that is professional, self-starting, welcoming, and have an ability to work collaboratively within a team environment.

 • The Childcare Team Lead should have strong communication skills with staff, parents and volunteers to support connection, trust and the overall vision of the church.